justa-whitefox/NatureAndSurvive/GDD.md

 > >		* all world characters will be mute
 > >		* punitive combat,
 > >		* permaDeath, with 1 respawn(cutscene of been rescued), easy mode with no limit to respawn gived as a choice in the beginning of the game
 >
-> > ### storyline
-> >
-> > * you, just a normal human bean, chill in your home, are just resting in your restroom when a global catastrophe come down,
-> > * you quickly search for shelter, when notice, the beatiful and dangerous radiative light tint your windows with a growing green,
-> > * you turn on the TV and see in every chanel warning about a radiative disaster across the earth,
-> > * you get closer to the windown to hear more clearly the roar of the thunder, the scream of the wind, and the grumbles and growls of the storm,
-> >
-> >	* -----!> susceptible to changes
-> > * you run down your stairs to the basement to get somehow save from the catastrophic radiative rain outhere, and ...
-> > * <!----
-> >
-> > * you awake and the first thing you notice is the chaos in the basement, everything broken and torn around,
-> > * you then decide to go up the stairs,
-> > * and then you notice: everything has changed, the only thing left of your house is the floor and a few wall but something feels wrong,
-> > * you notice that ... the walls and floors look so old, just like centures has passed,
-> > * the wall has moss growing in all it's surface, there is hude trees at the horizon and grass everywhere,
-> > * you don't know what hapen, but you instictively know: there is no come back, you will have to find the answer by yourself!.
->
-> > ### worldBuilding
-> >
-> >	* The has been destroyed by an Radiative catastrophe with unknown origin,
-> >	* The catastrophe mutate the fauna to growth bigger, stronger, faster, smarter,
-> >	* The flora grows bigger and spread all across the continent without anything to stop it,
-> >	* Only a small number of humanoids survive and thoses, now live in hude walled citys or spreat across the continent,
->
 > > ### Environment
 > >
 > >	* Biomes: